qlulp/ImageFormatConverter/README.md

 - added gradient status bar
 - updated user interface
 - added the ability to resize images
-- Optimized image preview (Now you can work with more than two hundred images)
+- Optimized image preview (you can safely work with up to 500 images)
 - added the ability to resize images while maintaining proportions
+- Added the ability to hide the step bar
 - changed application logic
 - mnor bugs fixed